-2. It must have assets, experience, and income sufficient to support the operation of branches in Canada.
+- Assets, experience, and income must be sufficient to support the operation of the affiliates in Canada.

-3. Its shares, as a rule, should be in the hands of a wide range of shareholders.
+- Shares, as a rule, must be in the hands of a wide range of shareholders.

-5. It must provide evidence of the ability to contribute to the development of competitive banking in Canada, as well as the existence of the principle of reciprocity in the jurisdiction of his country.
+- The bank must demonstrate the ability to contribute to the development of competitive banking in Canada, as well as the existence of the principle of reciprocity in this jurisdiction.

-6. It must be ready to submit a letter of guarantee (letter of comfort) confirming the readiness to be responsible for the activities of the branch.
+- A bank must be ready to provide a letter of guarantee (letter of comfort) confirming its readiness to be responsible for the activities of the branch.

 - There is a limit of 8% of all NATs on the total assets of foreign bank branches operating in the Dominion.